Finding the time and energy for ballet photography, the #myballerina project, was the best decision I ever made.

 As a photographer, all I wanted is to be able to incorporate in my ballet photography what I could see through my lenses.
 I know I am subjective, and I always see what I want, but Ambre and Sayako managed superbly to transmit me finesse, grace, and at the same time, strength.
 I firmly believe that one must have all these characteristics deep inside his heart; otherwise, it would merely be a show-off of ballet poses and moves learned robotically, which wouldn’t transmit anything to the viewer.
 Ballet dance photography starts to grow roots deep inside my soul.

 For a while, I was in trouble finding the direction I would’ve wanted to go with the editing of the ballet photography images from this session.
 After all, this is a personal project for me as a photographer, and I could have gone anyway I wanted to.
-Green hues aren’t the easiest ones to edit, at least for me nevertheless.
+Green hues aren’t the easiest ones to edit, at least for me, nevertheless.
 I have edited all the photos up to a stage in Adobe Lightroom, followed by small tweaks in Adobe Photoshop, which helped the overall look of the images.

 The most important thing is that I have discovered which way I want to go with this fantastic ballet photography project, and I already have many ideas I want to transform into great ballerina portraits.
 Unfortunately, the timing isn’t quite right when social distancing is required to maintain the health of all of us.
-Of course, this is only the start of the first personal project as a photographer.
+Of course, this is only the start of my first personal project as a photographer.
 I’m already looking forward to expanding it and giving it a better shape.
 Until then, I have a lot of things to learn and discover.

 I wanted to include in this article a little bit of the story of these incredible dancers and feature some amazing ballet photography images.
 It’s a blessing to have worked with them to make all these beautiful pictures of dancing ballerinas.

-Life long ballet dancing story
+Life-long ballet dancing story

-I’ll let you here to read the inspiring life long dancing story Ambre had written for me:
+I’ll let you here to read the inspiring lifelong dancing story Ambre had written for me:

 I basically danced all my life, since I am 5 years old, I never stopped dancing for more than two months (summer holidays haha).
 I did ballet for 14 years at my local conservatory, not at a high level because it was just for fun, but I never got tired of it.
 Until 12 years old, we danced exclusively in demi-pointe, the shoes I was wearing for the photoshoot.
 These are flat shoes that we use to warm up during training sessions.